mcamou/rock-paper-scissors/README.md

 # Extensions

 The game can be easily extended for more complex definitions (i.e. [Rock Paper Scissors Lizard Spock](http://www.samkass.com/theories/RPSSL.html)).
 For an example of this, see the `com.tecnoguru.rock_paper_scissors.games.RockPaperScissorsLizardSpock` class.
 Note that any new games you implement must also be added to the GameRegistry in the `Main#registerGames` method.

+Also, since the game is implemented using Akka Actors, it can easily be extended for Player vs Player option (via the HTTP interface).